 While this skill is often linked to navigating language barriers, teachers who excel in non-verbal communication are much better equipped at handling classroom behavior in general.

-Teachers who excel at positive, non-verbal communication, saw increased academic success and engagement in their classrooms.
-Energetic, exciting, and enthusiastic body language play a huge role in a student’s enjoyment, and ability to retain information.
+Teachers who excel at positive, non-verbal communication saw increased academic success and engagement in their classrooms.
+Energetic, exciting, and enthusiastic body language play a huge role in a student’s enjoyment, and the ability to retain information.

 Teachers also see that producing positive non-verbal communication is not enough.
 They must understand non-verbal cues.
 Students often give non-verbal hints about challenges they are facing in the classroom.
-A student who keeps their head down and never speaks, may be having difficulty with other students and feels intimidated.
-Or, someone who never wants to answer a question needs extra help, and does not need to be called out in front of the class.
+A student who keeps their head down and never speaks may be having difficulty with other students and feel intimidated.
+Or, someone who never wants to answer a question needs extra help and does not need to be called out in front of the class.

 Mental and physical wellbeing for teachers and students

 Teachers who excel in people skills are more likely to seek assistance in their own life as well since they are good at self-evaluation.
 This helps them understand when they need to make changes to improve their wellbeing.

 To complement this, one of the recent pushes in education is to help teachers develop their wellbeing long after training has finished.
 Education boards are being asked to focus more on developing programs that help staff feel valued and supported.